Tuala Iosefo Ponifasio: Education

-He is a law graduate of Victoria University of Wellington, studied tertiary teaching at Auckland University of Technology, and gained a Masters in Business Administration from the Auckland Institute of Studies and Arts Administration at the University of Auckland.
-Tuala works as a lawyer and operates a hotel business in Apia.
+Ponifasio is a law graduate of Victoria University of Wellington, studied tertiary teaching at Auckland University of Technology, and gained a Masters in Business Administration from the Auckland Institute of Studies and Arts Administration at the University of Auckland.
+Ponifasio works as a lawyer and operates a hotel business in Apia.

 Political Life

-Tuala has contested every Samoan election since 2006.
+Ponifasio has contested every Samoan election since 2006.
 Following the 2011 election he sued Samoa's TV3 for libel over a news story broadcast before the election.
 Following the 2016 election he was banished from his village for filing an electoral petition against the successful candidate, Sala Fata Pinati.
 He was subsequently convicted in 2017 of bribery and treating in a private prosecution launched by voters in the electorate, but the conviction was quashed on appeal in 2019.
 In September 2020 he launched a legal challenge to changes to the Electoral Act which would have advantaged incumbents and disadvantaged challengers, but dropped it when the government agreed to amend the Act.